OMMort/wordle-clone/README.md

 As with everything, this is about practice and exposure (to ideas, methods and approaches) that help me become better at understanding and coding JavaScript using fun and engaging examples.

-Once completed (matched with the video) I intend to create my own version using additional paramenters to test my knowledge and understabding of both the code and the process.
+Once completed (matched with the video) I intend to create my own version using additional paramenters to test my knowledge and understanding of both the code and the process.